GerritCodeReview/plugins_code-owners/resources/Documentation/setup-guide.md

 Examples (not an exhaustive list):

 * [Global code owners](config.html#pluginCodeOwnersGlobalCodeOwner)
-* Configure a policy for [fallback code owners](config.html#pluginCodeOwnersFallbackCodeOwners) (who should own files for which no code owners have been defined, e.g. project owners, all users or no one)
 * Whether [an implicit code owner approval from the last uploader is assumed](config.html#codeOwnersEnableImplicitApprovals)
 * [Merge commit strategy](config.html#codeOwnersMergeCommitStrategy) that